Scientific Contributions

 Family History and Cancer Risk Study (FOREST)

-I am currently acting as a Senior Staff Scientist on the FOREST study, where my role is to serve various needs in the fields of my expertise.
+On the FOREST study, my role is to serve various needs in the fields of my expertise.
 I primarily work in the development of analyses plans, study outcomes measurement, and informatics spaces.
 In the informatics space of the project my work includes ensuring productive implementation of MeTree™ for family history assessment as a SMART on FHIR application that does not interfere with the MeTree™ implementation in eMERGE (see below).
 Further, I work on developing data models to track participant interactions.

 Past Projects